-3.2.4.3.1.1 A Presumptive Analytical Finding from an Initial Testing Procedure of a Prohibited Substance, Metabolite(s) of a Prohibited Substance, or Marker(s) of the Use of a Prohibited Substance or Prohibited Method shall be confirmed using an additional Aliquot(s) taken from the original Sample.
+3.2.4.3.1.1 A Presumptive Analytical Finding from an Initial Testing Procedure of a Threshold Substance, Prohibited Substance, Metabolite(s) of a Prohibited Substance, or Marker(s) of the Use of a Prohibited Substance or Prohibited Practice shall be confirmed using an additional Aliquot(s) taken from the original Sample.

-3.2.4.3.1.2 Mass spectrometry (MS) coupled to either gas (GC) or liquid chromatography (LC) is the analytical technique of choice for confirmation of Prohibited Substances, Metabolite(s) of a Prohibited Substance, or Marker(s) of the Use of a Prohibited Substance or Prohibited Method.
+3.2.4.3.1.2 Mass spectrometry (MS) coupled to either gas (GC) or liquid chromatography (LC) is the analytical technique of choice for confirmation of Threshold Substances, Prohibited Substances, Metabolite(s) of a Prohibited Substance, or Marker(s) of the Use of a Prohibited Substance or Prohibited Practice.
+Exceptions to this statement include determinations of tCO2 by Total Carbon Dioxide Analyzer and the determination of cobalt ion by ICP-MS.

 3.2.4.3.1.3 The Laboratory shall have a policy to define those circumstances where the Confirmation Procedure for a Sample may be repeated (e.g., batch quality control failure) and the first test result shall be nullified.
-Each repeat confirmation shall be documented and be completed on a new Aliquot of the Sample.
+Each repeat confirmation shall be documented and be performed on a new Aliquot of the Sample.

-3.2.4.3.1.4 If more than one Prohibited Substance, Metabolite(s) of a Prohibited Substance, or Marker(s) of the Use of a Prohibited Substance or Prohibited Method is identified by the Initial Testing Procedures, the Laboratory is not required to confirm every Presumptive Analytical Finding.
-The decision on the prioritization on order of confirmation(s) should be made in cooperation with the State Horse Racing Authority and the decision documented.
+3.2.4.3.1.4 If more than one Threshold Substance, Prohibited Substance, Metabolite(s) of a Prohibited Substance, or Marker(s) of the Use of a Prohibited Substance or Prohibited Practice is identified by the Initial Testing Procedures, the Laboratory is not required to confirm every Presumptive Analytical Finding.
+The decision on the prioritization of order of confirmation(s) should be made in cooperation with the State Horse Racing Authority and the decision documented.

-3.2.4.3.1.5 The mean value of the results of at least two Aliquots for the Sample finding for Threshold Substances must exceed the relevant Threshold plus the value of the measurement uncertainty determined by the Laboratory.
-Adverse Analytical Finding or Atypical Finding decisions shall be based on the mean of the measured concentrations, taking into account the measurement uncertainty with the coverage factor, k, and a level of confidence of 95%.
-Reports and documentation shall give the mean concentration with the associated uncertainty, unless otherwise specified by the relevant racing authority.
+3.2.4.3.1.5 The mean value of the results of at least two Aliquots for the Sample finding for Threshold Substances must exceed the relevant Threshold plus the value of the expanded Measurement Uncertainty determined by the Laboratory.
+Adverse Analytical Finding or Atypical Finding decisions shall be based on the mean of the measured concentrations, taking into account the Measurement Uncertainty with the coverage factor, k, and a level of confidence of at least 95%.
+Reports and documentation shall give the mean concentration with the associated uncertainty, unless otherwise specified by the relevant State Horse Racing Authority.